 The course withdrawal period is determined according to the following schedule:

 Students wishing to withdraw from a course during this period should first discuss the withdrawal with their instructor.
 All student-initiated withdrawals will be recorded as a final grade of W during this period.
-However, students who discontinue enrollment or who abandon courses without following the withdrawal policy’s procedures will normally earn grades of F in those courses.
-No adjustment of fees is made for individual course withdrawal.
+However, students who discontinue enrollment or who abandon courses without following the withdrawal policy’s procedures will normally earn a failing grade in those courses.
+Students

 Withdrawal after the Course Withdrawal Period